 The more you involve them in the planting process the more likely they are to eat the vegetables you grow.

-Snack Garden Plants
+Snack Garden Plants for Kids

 While we of course loved the “regular” or hot house tomatoes my kids preferred the small cherry and sugar tomatoes.
 They are bite sized and perfect to picking off the vine and popping in your mouth.